MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-rserve.md

 ## Directory & User Isolation Considerations

-In the R language, users can change files in the file system, download content from the Web, download packages, and so on.
+In the R language, users can change files in the file system, download content from the web, download packages, and so on.

 In order to mitigate some of the risks associated with RServe, the service is setup to run using **a single account with restricted privileges**: